aainonen/SolubilityAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/48836327/174961880-b5f18c5b-c995-4a3d-9dae-cd0627545e7e.png)

 Only 64 % class prediction accuracy was obtained.
-But how much better classification accuracy could we get, if it would be good enough to know whether molecule is poorly soluble or well soluble?
+But how much better classification accuracy could we get, if it would be good enough to know whether molecule is just poorly soluble or well soluble?

 Solubility classes would therefore be:
 - Insoluble and slightly soluble molecules have solubility class code 0 (=poorly soluble)
 - Soluble and highly soluble molecules have solubility class code 1 (=well soluble)

 ![image](https://user-images.githubusercontent.com/48836327/174962383-d691371d-a020-48e1-932a-213fe7dc2c47.png)